-As per the Commission Delegated Regulation 2015/35 on Solvency II, Atlas' board may in future consider the use of Share Premium accounts and further Capital Contributions as a form of Own Funds eligible as Tier 1 Capital.
-Under regulation the PCC is obliged to seek regulatory approval for such instruments.
+As per the Commission Delegated Regulation 2015/35 on Solvency II, the Atlas Group's boards may in future consider the use of Share Premium accounts and further Capital Contributions as a form of Own Funds eligible as Tier 1 Capital.
+Under regulation the Group and PCC is obliged to seek regulatory approval for such instruments.

-Another component of the Own Funds of the PCC is that of ancillary own funds qualifying as Tier 2 Capital.
-Preferred instruments by Atlas are in the form of unpaid ordinary share capital.
+Another component of the Own Funds of the Atlas Group and PCC is that of ancillary own funds qualifying as Tier 2 Capital.
+Preferred instruments by the Group are in the form of unpaid ordinary share capital.
 Under special circumstances the Board will also consider Letters of Credit.
 It is the responsibility of the Board to review and ensure the substance and ultimate financial strength underlying the capital instruments which qualify as ancillary own funds under Tier 2 capital.